 Dr. Hahm argued the North Korean shelling of Yeonpyeong Island, following the sinking of the Cheonan, was a game changer for South Korean public opinion.
 North Koreans are no longer seen as brothers but as a threat to be managed.
 Dr. Hahm said South Koreans now realize that North Korean bad behavior is not the product of bad policy on the part of Seoul or Washington, but rather reflects bad intentions on the part of Pyongyang.
 Dr. Hahm described the situation on the Korean Peninsula as "managing a permanent crisis."
 In the decades since the end of the Korean War, the 10 years of "sunshine" was an aberration, in part because of South Korean self-deception.
 Dr. Hahm argued that division and tension is the norm on the Peninsula and is likely to continue for the foreseeable future.
-This is because North Korea is unlikely to reduce support for Pyongyang.
+This is because North Korea is unlikely to collapse and China - despite a burgeoning economic relationship with the ROK - is unlikely to reduce support for Pyongyang.
 South Koreans must therefore pursue crisis management without any illusions about North Korea or China.